giflw/datacrow/readme/readme.txt

 2.0 Requirements

 Data Crow was tested on:
-Windows XP, Windows 98 and Ubuntu 7.10.
+Windows XP, Windows 98 and Ubuntu (latest version at the moment of testing).
 Systems used: P4 2.4 Ghz, Core 2 Duo 2.2ghz

 Minimum requirement:
 An 800 Mhz system is perfectly capable of running Data Crow.
-Data Crow needs, when using larger databases, at least 256 MB.
+Data Crow needs, for large collections, at least 256 MB.
-(a database of 10,000 records, with pictures, is considered large).
+(a collection of 10,000 items or more is considered large).

 Data Crow needs Java:
-  * JRE 1.6 or higher from Sun (http://java.sun.com/)
+  * JRE 1.6 (or higher) from Sun (http://java.sun.com/)

 ----------------------------------------------------------------------------------------